Finite-Time Minimax Bounds and an Optimal Lyapunov Policy in Queueing Control: Introduction

-In this work, we ask the following central questions: \begin{quote} \textbf{What is the minimum achievable queue length by time $T$ in single-hop SPNs?
-Can MaxWeight attain this minimum?
-If not, what alternative scheduling policies can possibly achieve it, and under what conditions?} \end{quote}
+In this work, we ask the following central questions: \begin{itemize} \item How can we formulate a minimax framework for the scheduling problem in queueing systems?
+Within this framework, what is the minimum achievable queue length by time $T$? \item Can MaxWeight attain this minimum?
+If not, what alternative scheduling policies can possibly achieve it, and under what conditions? \end{itemize}

-We provide rigorous and definitive answers by deriving finite-time lower bounds on the achievable queue-length performance, showing that MaxWeight is provably suboptimal.
-Complementarily, we introduce a new scheduling policy that matches the lower bound under certain structured conditions.
-These results highlight a fundamental limitation of traditional drift-based methods.
-Namely, while they are effective under steady-state conditions, they can be too coarse to capture the nuances of short-term dynamics.